MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-virtual-agent/getting-started-create-bot.md

 ## Known issues with creating a bot

-When you are creating your bot, you may encounter the following issues
+When you are creating your bot, you might encounter the following issues.

 ### No read/write access to any environment

-In this case, you will see this error: “You do not have permissions to any environments.
+In this case, you see this error: “You do not have permissions to any environments.
 Please get access from an administrator.”

-To resolve this issue, follow the steps in [To create a new PowerApps environment](getting-started-new-environment.md) to create a new environment.
+To resolve this issue, follow the steps in [To create a new PowerApps environment](getting-started-new-environment.md).
 Use that environment to create your bot.

 ### Insufficient permissions for the selected environment

-If the user selects an environment that she has insufficient access to, she will get the following error: “An unexpected server error occurred.
+If an user selects an environment that they have insufficient access to, they get the following error: “An unexpected server error occurred.
 Please retry creating your bot.”

-To resolve this issue, follow the steps in [To create a new PowerApps environment](getting-started-new-environment.md) to create a new environment.
+To resolve this issue, follow the steps in [To create a new PowerApps environment](getting-started-new-environment.md).
 Use that environment to create your bot.

-### The PowerApps environment I created does not show up in the drop down menu of Virtual Agent
+### The PowerApps environment I created does not show up in the drop-down menu of Virtual Agent

-Your environment might not show up in the drop down due to the following reasons:
+Your environment might not show up in the drop-down menu due to the following reasons:
  - The enviroment doesn't have a database created.
 To resolve this, go to [admin.powerapps.com](https://admin.powerapps.com) to create a database in your environment.
- - The envornment's region is set to non-US.
-To resolve this, follow the steps in [To create a new PowerApps environment](getting-started-new-environment.md)
+ - The envornment's region is set to something other than United States.
+To resolve this, follow the steps in [To create a new PowerApps environment](getting-started-new-environment.md).
  - The enviroment didn't finish setting up.
-To resolve this, retry in a few minutes
+To resolve this, retry in a few minutes.